When a crisis comes along, it restores balance by destroying what is not built on the solid ground of truth.

 In Jill's Experience

-Arguably, the preferred word to use here would be frugal, but I hadn’t evolved to that level yet.
-By the time I left college, I was in the habit of buying what was cheap, and it’s not a coincidence that I also had so little sense of myself.
+Arguably, the better word to use here would be frugal.
+But I hadn't evolved to that level yet.
+By my mid-twenties, I was basically cheap.
+It's not a coincidence that I also had so little sense of myself.

-As one can imagine, it’s easy to ride such a budding awareness over to the other side of the pendulum where one lavishes themselves with gifts, to show, you know, just how much we value ourselves.
-Which of course is not an iota better than being cheap.
+It's easy for this pendulum to swing to the other side, where one lavishes themselves with gifts.
+To show, you know, just how much we value ourselves.
+Which, of course, is not any better than being cheap.

-One area that I have learned to be cautious is around the word “Sale!”
-I came to realize how I would accept far less than what I wanted if the price was right.
-As a result, I was left with clothes, furniture or other home goods that I didn’t particularly like, long after I forgot how much I had paid for them.
+I have learned to be cautious when I see "Sale!"
+Because I would accept far less than I wanted if the price was right.
+The left me with clothes, furniture or other items that I didn't really like, long after I had forgotten how much they cost.

-Which doesn’t mean I need to pay top-dollar across the board for everything to be happy.
+Which doesn't mean I must pay top dollar to be happy.
 I am frugal by nature, and I often find items I value at a discounted price.
 But I also sometimes pay full retail for something that really appeals to me.

-In my most well-adjusted periods, I am responsible on one hand, while letting it flow as need-be on the other.
-This is an ongoing dance, and not one I’m perfect at.
-But I discovered something important along the way: the more I trust that I will have enough, the more true this turns out to be.
+Along the way, I discovered something important: the more I trust that I will have enough—that I am enough—the truer this turns out to be.
 The more I am willing to tend to my financial garden, the more fruit it bears.
-The more loosely I hold the reigns, the better I enjoy the ride.

 In Scott's Experience